 Today is the last day of soup week and we are ending with a good one.
 I adapted the recipe from one I found on pauladeen.com.
 It’s called Tastes Like Lasagna Soup and it really does taste just like lasagna.
 This soup is full of flavor.
 Add a tossed salad with some bread and your set.
 I highly recommend divine breadsticks, garlic herb bread, or easy peasant bread with this soup.

-I also posted my last post about Napa today over on my events page.
-I also have a giveaway for you with that post, so be sure to check it out.
+Today, I posted my last post about Napa over on my events page.
+There is a giveaway for you with that post, so be sure to check it out.